huangwei-pku/huangwei-pku.github.io/research.md

 **A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations.** with Chen Cheng and Yiqing Xing.
 (Under Review)

-**Too Busy to Be Cured?** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.
+**Too Busy to be Cured?
+Impacts of the Opportunity Cost of Time on Healthcare Utilization.** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

-**Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
+**Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.

 **Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
 (Under Review)